smoeding/puppet-bind/REFERENCE.md

 Data type: `Boolean`

-Should the view name be appended to the name of the zonefile.
+Should the view name be appended to the name of the zone file.
+This may be necessary if you want to have the same domain name in multiple views.
 Only valid when 'view' is set.

 Default value: `false`